afneville/dotfiles/README.md

 For quick deployment on new machines, the files in this repository are organised in the fashion of *GNU Stow*, a symlink farm manager.
 Less attractive ways to manage deployment would involve either a messy deployment script or a lot of manual copying/symlinking.
 Stow, on the other hand, can automatically make and remove symlinks for files and directories.

-I have organised this project so that each subdirectory acts as a reference to `~/`.
-Files positioned within each of these subdirectories will be placed in the same position relative to `~/` when *stowed*.
+I have organised this project so that each subdirectory acts as a reference point to `~/`.
+Files positioned at a given point relative to each of these subdirectories will be placed in the same position relative to `~/` when *stowed*.
 Taking the X11 directory as an example, the files within will map to the same directory level / structure in the home directory if Stow is directed to do so.

 ```
 ./X11/ --> ~/